Risk Factors, Screening and Diagnosis | Personalized Treatment | Additional Patient Support

 Myeloma is a cancer of a type of white blood cells called plasma cells, found primarily in the bone marrow.
-Myeloma destroys normal bone marrow tissue and slows normal blood cell production.
+Destroying normal bone marrow tissue, myeloma slows normal blood cell production.
 The cancerous cells produce an immunoglobulin protein, also known as an antibody.
-Because there is a single clone of cells producing the same specific protein, it is known as a monoclonal protein.
 The production of other normal antibody proteins may be suppressed.

-There is no established screening for myeloma.
-Symptomatic patients may undergo a variety of pathology tests to establish histology.
-Tests may include blood and urine tests, a bone marrow biopsy, or sometimes tissue biopsies.
+No established screening exists for myeloma.
+Symptomatic patients may undergo a variety of pathology tests to establish to microanatomy (histology) of cells.
+Tests may include blood and urine tests, a bone marrow biopsy or sometimes tissue biopsies.

 Once diagnosed, myeloma is staged using further blood tests, urine tests, bone marrow biopsy and aspirate, and CT scans and PET scans.
 The severity of the myeloma is determined by the stage, as well as other biologic markers such as evaluation of the chromosomes (cytogenetics) in the bone marrow sample.

 There are a number of treatment options for myeloma.
 They may include the use of a variety of therapeutic strategies—from cytotoxic chemotherapy to molecularly targeted therapies—to achieve a multi-pronged approach.
 The goal of therapy is to move toward the absence of cancer detection to reach long-term “curable” remission.

 Chemotherapy, including targeted chemotherapy, has led to sustained remissions in some patients.
 Often a multi-drug regimen is employed.
 Thalidomide and its derivatives, such as lenalidomide, have been found to be effective in the treatment of myeloma.